 Multiplatform ideas should be submitted to our Online team, contact details can be found here.

-When submitting an idea to Drama please include the word PITCH in the subject line and copy Patrick Walters into all correspondence.
+When submitting an idea to Drama please include the word PITCH in the subject line and copy Lisa Walters into all correspondence.
 If submitting a novel for dramatic adaptation, please bear in mind that this may take longer than 21 days, but that we will keep you informed throughout the process.